 PGS – aneuploidy screening

-Preimplantation genetic screening (PGS) is a method which enables to find out whether the embryos from in vitro fertilization (IVF) show randomly developed changes in the number of chromosomes.
+Preimplantation genetic screening (PGS) or Preimplantation Genetic Testing of Aneuploidy (PGT-A) is a method which enables to find out whether the embryos from in vitro fertilization (IVF) show randomly developed changes in the number of chromosomes which could be caused by external environment or age of parents.
+PGS basically analyses the genetic make-up of an egg or embryo to determine whether the genetic material is normal or abnormal.

 The assumption is that almost half of the embryos have a chromosome aberration which leads to their early miscarriage.
 Early miscarriage can be explained as due to a „hormonal disorder“.
 The frequency of chromosome aberrations in recognized pregnancies is 7,5% at the beginning and only 0,6% at birth.
 This means that the majority of chromosome aberrations are miscarried in the course of pregnancy.
 The spectrum of chromosomal defects detected in newborns is due to the fact whether the defect is compatible with intrauterine development.